Simon Edvinsson: Personal life

-Edvinsson's father, Tobbe is a police officer, and his mother, Åsa, is a personal trainer.
+Edvinsson's father, Tobbe, is a police officer, and his mother, Åsa, is a personal trainer.
 He has a younger brother, Hannes.
 During the offseason, Edvinsson trains in mixed martial arts, which he credits for helping him to control his body.
 He cites Victor Hedman, Miro Heiskanen, and Cale Makar as role models.

+International play

+Edvinsson represented Sweden at the 2021 IIHF World U18 Championships where he recorded one goal and three assists in seven games and won a bronze medal.

+He represented Sweden at the 2022 World Junior Ice Hockey Championships where he recorded one goal and one assists in six games and won a bronze medal.